rkaysen63/MechaCar_Statistical_Analysis/README.md

      `y = 6.267x1 + 0.001245x2 + 0.06877x3 + 3.546x4 - 3.411x5 -104.0`

-  It is evident by looking at the model, the slope for independent variables x1 (vehicle_length), x4 (ground_clearance), and x5 (AWD) are not zero, although there is no confidence that AWD is not random.
+  It is evident from the model, that the slope for independent variables x1 (vehicle_length), x4 (ground_clearance), and x5 (AWD) are not zero, although there is no confidence that AWD is not random.
 The slopes of the independent variables, vehicle_length and ground_clearance, are positive indicating an improvement in mpg as vehicle_length increases and ground_clearance increases.

 * The summary statistics indicates that the linear regression model predicts mpg of MechaCar prototypes effectively.
 The r-squared value = 0.7149.
 The square root of r-squared = 0.8455.
 There is a 'strong' correlation when r is greater than or equal to 0.7.
-In addition, the p-value = 5.35e-11, which is far below the significance level of 5%.
+In addition, the p-value = 5.35e-11, a value that is far below the significance level of 5%.
 The model shows which independent variables impact mpg and those variables that do not correlate at all.<br/>
   Since it was determined that vehicle-length and ground-clearance do impact mpg, their data was graphed for visualization and their summary statistics are provided as well.
-The graphs of vehicle-length and ground-clearance vs mpg indicates that mpg improves as these variables increase.
+The graphs of vehicle-length and ground-clearance data vs mpg suggests that mpg improves as these variables increase.
 Their summary statistics have been provided as well.<br/>
-  The r-value for the vehicle_length model = 0.3715^-2 = 0.61.
+  The r<sub>vehicle length</sub> = 0.3715^-2 = 0.61.
 The strength of the correlation is moderate.
 The p-value for the vehicle-length model = 2.6e-06 which is far below significance level.<br/>
   The r-value for the ground-clearance model = 0.1081^-2 = 0.33 indicates a correlation, albeit weak.
 The p-value for the ground-clearance model = 0.01975 which is below the significance level for random variance of 5%.

 <p align="center">